Providing feedback on Red Hat documentation

 • A unique host name, which can contain lower-case letters, numbers, dots (.) and hyphens (-)

-Satellite only supports UTF-8 encoding.
+• Ensure the system uses the UTF-8 encoding.
 If your territory is USA and your language is English, set en_US.utf-8 as the system-wide locale settings.
 For more information about configuring system locale in Red Hat Enterprise Linux, see Configuring the system locale in Red Hat Enterprise Linux 9 Configuring basic system settings.

 • apache